jssql1234/docs-sqlpay/docs/integration/hrms/e-leave/app-usage.md

 ![dashboard](../../../../static/img/integration/hrms/e-leave/dashboard.png)

 - **Leave Status Count Summary**
         - User’s total approved, pending and rejected leaves in the current year
         - User can tap on each status to view leave applications with the respective status
 - **Upcoming Leave**: User’s upcoming approved leave
 - **Leave Balance Summary (AL, MC and UL)**
         - User can tap on the card to view detailed leave balance for all his leave types

 ## Leave Balance

-### Employee
+### Employee (Leave Balance)

 User can view leave balance of different year by navigating to different year

 ![leave-balance-employee](../../../../static/img/integration/hrms/e-leave/leave-balance-employee.png)

 ### Manager

 If user is a manager, he can view his team's leave balance by tapping on the employee card apply
 ![leave-balance-manager](../../../../static/img/integration/hrms/e-leave/leave-balance-manager.png)

 ## Leave Application

-### Employee
+### Employee (Leave Application)

 ![leave-app-employee](../../../../static/img/integration/hrms/e-leave/leave-app-employee.png)